Karl Sverkersson: Family

-Charles' wife was Christina Hvide, a Danish lady, daughter of Stig Hvitaleder, a Seelander magnate, and his wife who was sister of Valdemar I of Denmark.
+Karl's wife was Christina Hvide, a Danish lady, daughter of Stig Hvitaleder, a magnate from Zealand, and his wife who was sister of Valdemar I of Denmark.

-Their sole historically attested child was Sverker Karlsson, a young boy when Charles died, and who later was elected King Sverker II of Sweden (1195–1208/10) after the death of Charles's rival king Canute I.
+Their sole historically attested child was Sverker Karlsson, a young boy when Karl died, and who later was elected king of Sweden (1195–1208/10) after the death of King Knut Eriksson.